-Sarah Palin, covid-positive and unvaccinated, again dines at restaurant, flouting New York health measures
+Sarah Palin, coronavirus-positive and unvaccinated, again dines at restaurant, flouting New York health measures

 Even though local guidelines advise people who test positive to be in isolation for five days after their positive test, Palin returned to the restaurant on Wednesday night.
-In photos posted to Mediaite, the first to report the news, the former Republican vice-presidential nominee, who has said she would only get vaccinated against covid-19 “over my dead body,” was seen dining at a heated outdoor area of the restaurant.
+In photos posted to Mediaite, the first to report the news, the former Republican vice-presidential nominee, who has said she would only get vaccinated against the coronavirus “over my dead body,” was seen dining at a heated outdoor area of the restaurant.
 The city’s vaccine requirement does not apply for outdoor dining.

 Anne Isaak, the owner of Elio’s, told The Washington Post that she was against having Palin return to dine at the restaurant.